How does a person file a complaint of housing discrimination?

-Normally not.
 In most instances, the tenant is responsible for all costs connected to the modification.
 Moreover, under certain circumstances the tenant may be required to restore the premises to the condition that existed before the modification (other than for reasonable wear and tear).
 There are, however, certain types of HUD subsidized housing programs that require a landlord to pay for disability-related reasonable modifications.

 Does the Department help persons find housing or resolve landlord/tenant problems connected with their current housing?

 No. Finding housing and resolving landlord/tenant problems are not handled by the Department.
 The Department only handles problems related to discrimination in housing.